springfall2008/batpred/docs/output-data.md

 ### Viewing the Predbat plan

+- **predbat.plan_html** - A sensor that contains a HTML render of the Predbat  predicted best plan, detailing import and export rates, predicted house load, solar generation, battery SoC, car and iBoost charging, and Predbat's planned charging and discharging activities.

-The Predbat Plan card is very useful for seeing the plan that Predbat has created - [Create the Predbat Plan card](predbat-plan-card.md).
+Its recommended to [Create the Predbat Plan card](predbat-plan-card.md) as an easy way to see the plan that Predbat has created.

 ### Graphing the Predbat predictions